 Absorption Objects are the objects which absorb Radio Frequenct (RF) Signals.
 In a buildings, walls, ceilings are examples of Absorption Objects.

 Scattering Objects are the objects which disperse Radio Frequenct (RF) Signals.
 In a room, carpets or different types of Wall paintings can be examples of Scattering Objects.

 Reflection Objects are the objects which reflect Radio Frequenct (RF) Signals.
 Metal and glass are examples of Reflection Objects.

+The first wireless topology of wireless principles is Basic Service Set (BSS).
 Basic Service Set (BSS) is a closed group of devices consist of a central wireless source and its clients that get service from this central source, that can communciate with 802.11 wireless standard.
 The central device can be an Access Point (AP) and the clients are the devices that are wireless capable.
 In other words, we can say that, BSS is a group of wireless devices served by a a single Access Point (AP).
 All the devices in a BSS, use the same channel to communicate.

 Every BSS has a string logical name that is advertsed by Access Point.
 This identifier is called Service Set Identifier (SSID).
 In other words, SSID is the network name of BSS.
 It is not necessary for an SSID to be unique.
 But, there is another identifier that is used by devices and must be unique like and it identifies Access Point uniquely.
 It is the MAC address of Access Point and specifically called BSSID (ID of BSS).